 For any other beard style, the razor really is your friend during this stage.
 You can grab The Plow® 2.0 safety razor and focus on keeping hair completely groomed where you aren’t trying to grow it.
 Hair on the high cheeks and other spots needs to be controlled or else your beard won’t show its early shape.
 You’ll just have a mess of facial hair.
 Our Beard Balm complements your beard at this stage and beyond.

 Trimming and grooming as it grows

 When things get past the stubble face, you’ll start to see your beard really set in and get noticeable.
 This is where your grooming branches out a bit.
 The specifics will depend heavily on how you style your beard.
 We’ll talk about a standard full-face beard to get a general idea out there.

 Outside of that formal setting, it’s all about contrast.
 You want well-defined lines at the edges of your beard neckline.
 For that, you need to use a trimmer or a razor.
 As the beard gets longer, it gets easier to rely on your trimmer.
-The Lawn Mower® 4.0 trimmer can get a close shave when you remove all of the cutting guards.
+The Beard Hedger™ trimmer can get a close shave with the choice of 20 lengths using the fancy zoom wheel.
 That can be easier to manage than a razor when you’re going right up to the edge of the beard.
 If you’re comfortable, though, feel free to keep using your razor to trim your beard.